 The UNC Educator Quality Dashboard is an interactive on-line tool for viewing and analyzing data on educator preparation in North Carolina.
 The dashboard allows for increased transparency and ease in data access for education stakeholders, including educators, administrators, policymakers, parents, and students.
 The key outcome and performance indicators reflected in the dashboard are organized into the following categories: Recruitment and Selection, Educator Preparation, Performance and Employment, and University-School Partnerships.

 The teacher education programs of Winston-Salem State University are accredited by the National Council for the Accreditation of Teacher Education (NCATE) and approved by the North Carolina Department of Public Instruction.
 The U.S. Department of Education and the Council for Higher Education Accreditation recognize NCATE as an accrediting body for teacher preparation.

-The Therapeutic Recreation Program is accredited by the Council on Accreditation of Park, Recreation, Tourism and Related Professions (COAPRT).
-The program has been accredited since 1996 and is currently undergoing its third periodic review.
+The WSSU Therapeutic Recreation Program is accredited by the Council on Accreditation of Park, Recreation, Tourism and Related Professions (COAPRT). accredits baccalaureate programs in parks, recreation, tourism, sport management, event management, therapeutic recreation, and leisure studies offered at regionally accredited institutions within the United States and its territories, and at nationally accredited institutions in Canada, and Mexico.
+The WSSU TR Program has been accredited since 1997.
 COAPRT is recognized by the Council for Higher Education Association (CHEA).